We have closed the second phase of data collection for the impact of COVID-19 on child health services over winter December 2020 to February 2021.

 Questions relate to changes in services, staffing capacity and activity due to COVID-19.
 We also asked users to submit examples of innovative practise in their service in response to the pandemic, or any concerns they would like to raise.

-On the second phase, an initial snapshot questionnaire was launched in Friday 4th December followed by a weekly alert system consisting of ten questions.
+On the second phase, an initial snapshot questionnaire was launched in Friday 4th December followed by a weekly alert system initially consisting of ten questions.

 The full question sets for both phases can be downloaded at the bottom of this page.